 in the Grindhouse fake trailer Werewolf Women of the S.S.

-He probably bears direct responsibility for killing off an entire facial moustache style among the East Asian peoples of the world, a feat only matched by Adolf Hitler
+He probably bears direct responsibility for killing off an entire moustache style, a feat only matched by Adolf Hitler

 Novels by Sax Rohmer

 - The Mystery of Dr. Fu-Manchu (1913).
 A number of 1912 stories were combined into this novel.

 - The Return of Dr. Fu-Manchu (1916).

 - The Hand of Fu Manchu (1917).